paulffey/docs-howtos/src/data/using-spreadsheet-data-source/faq.md

 ---
 summary: A guide that shows how to use a spreadsheet as your data source in an OutSystems App.
-tags: spreadsheets-as-data-sources-outsystems-applications; google-spreadsheet-as-data-source-outsystems-applications;
+tags: spreadsheets-as-data-sources-outsystems-applications; google-spreadsheet-as-data-source-outsystems-applications; data; entities; excel;
 ---
+## How can I Use a Spreadsheet as a Data Source?

+If I have a data in other form, such as an Excel document, how can I import that into OutSystems as an entity?

-# How to Use a Spreadsheet as Your Data Source
+## How to Use a Spreadsheet as Your Data Source in OutSystems

 This guide shows how you can use a spreadsheet as data source in an OutSystems App.